MetaVR VRSG Provides Visuals for JTAC Simulation

 iCASS JTAC Trainer at UK JTAC Schoolhouse

-The iCASS system, installed at JFACTSU in February 2015, is a FAC/JTAC simulation system which provides a high-fidelity, immersive training environment with a full after action review (AAR) capability.
+The iCASS system is a FAC/JTAC simulation system which provides a high-fidelity, immersive training environment with a full after action review (AAR) capability.
 The system meets DIS/SISO standards.
 This system, developed by MetaVR's business partner Close Air Solutions, features a 3 meter 240 x 120 degree FOV immersive dome display from Immersive Display Group and uses MetaVR visuals: 12 VRSG channels for the projected views and simulated laser target designator and range finder, and 3D content.
 The iCASS also features computer generated/semi-automated forces and threat generation from MetaVR's business partner BSI's MACE, which includes CFF, 9-Line, and 5-Line interfaces as well as the virtual pilot station.
 The iCASS also uses BSI's Viper DIS radio for communications and DIScord DIS recorder for after action review (AAR).

 JTAC desktop simulation system